This article debunks 10 common first aid myths that may seriously injure or kill you, and what you should do instead.

 10. Put Something in a Seizure Victims Mouth

-In this article, you learned 10 common first aid myths.
-If you were surprised by any of them or liked this article, please consider following us on Facebook, Twitter, Pinterest, Reddit, and Instagram.
+In this article, we debunked 10 common first aid myths.
+If you were surprised by any of them or liked this article, follow us on Facebook, Twitter, Pinterest, Reddit, and Instagram.
 Also, consider sharing this content and subscribing to get 255 free ebooks.

 If you liked this article, check out these too: